 Where Firebase Starts Breaking Down

 1. Query Limitations Firestore doesn't support complex queries.
 You can't easily do JOINs across collections, you can't do aggregations like SUM or COUNT on large datasets without fetching everything to the client, and you can't index complex relationships.
-By the time you need basic analytics (e.g., "How many paying users did we acquire this month?"), you're fighting the database.
+By the time you need basic reporting (e.g., "How many paying users did we acquire this month?"), you're fighting the database.

 2. Data Structure Constraints NoSQL pushes you toward denormalization.
 You duplicate data across documents to avoid joins.
 This works fine for 100K documents.
 At 10M documents, you're burning money on storage and managing synchronization nightmares when denormalized data gets out of sync.

 3. Unpredictable Costs Firebase charges per read, write, and delete operation.
 A simple query that touches 1,000 documents = 1,000 reads, even if you only need 10 results.
 A data migration bug can cost thousands of dollars in minutes.
 We've seen startups hit surprise $10K+ bills from a cascading bug they didn't catch until production.
+Any Firebase scaling plan should model read volume, indexes, denormalized writes, and alerting before usage jumps.

 4. Vendor Lock-in Moving off Firebase is expensive.
 Your code is written assuming Firestore's constraints, your data is in Firestore's format, and your auth is tied to Firebase Auth.
 Migrating to PostgreSQL or another database requires rewriting data access patterns and testing extensively.